 And here, she plays with the use of color again.
 This isn’t the first time Lana has explored the transition and power of darkness and blue.
 In Lust for Life, she sings, “out of the black and into the blue.”

 It’s interesting to watch Lana develop a poetic voice that exists outside of her normally poetic lyrics.
-And while it’s clearly very Lana Del Rey with all of its lusciousness, existentialism, an cinematic grandeur (even if it perhaps still feels a bit like lyrics at times), the fact that an influential person is bringing poetry to the masses — in a way that feels authentic, rather than simply being sold as a mass-market paperback or an album add-on — adds magic to a genre that sometimes is forgotten.
+And while it’s clearly very Lana Del Rey with all of its lusciousness, existentialism, an cinematic grandeur (even if it perhaps still feels a bit like lyrics at times, and not fully-fleshed out poems), the fact that an influential person is bringing poetry to the masses — in a way that feels authentic, rather than simply being sold as a mass-market paperback or an album add-on — adds magic to a genre that sometimes is forgotten.

 Lana’s entire discography is a poem, in a sense.
 She easily exists outside the parameters of what’s considered easy or digestible or obvious.
 She writes 10-minute songs (hello, Venice Bitch), avoids the typical Page Six behavior, and drowns her fans in the thick, heavy honey of dirges you have to work to understand.
 There’s something about that — creating music, persona and story outside the lines of what’s normal — that reads like poetry.
 It’s more about mood and hue and emotion and less about giving everything up up-front.
 You have to get into the murk a little with her.